Terms & Conditions

 Except as otherwise provided, all fees are quoted and payable in United States dollars.
 Fees for Services will be invoiced in advance and in accordance with the applicable proposal (or SOW).
 Customer shall pay invoices as stated in the proposal (or SOW if applicable).

 D. Overdue Payments.

 Customer’s failure to pay as set forth herein, except in a Force Majeure event, shall constitute a material breach of this Agreement.
-If Customer’s30 days or more overdue (except with respect to charges then under reasonable and good faith dispute), Octiv shall provide Customer with written notice of the alleged failure to pay any amounts validly due and owing and attempt to resolve the same in a meeting between executive representatives of each party.
-If such failure to pay has not been30 days of the date written notice has been received by Customer, then upon written notice Octiv may terminate this Agreement and any or all outstanding Proposals.
+If Customer’s account is 30 days or more overdue (except with respect to charges then under reasonable and good faith dispute), Octiv shall provide Customer with written notice of the alleged failure to pay any amounts validly due and owing and attempt to resolve the same in a meeting between executive representatives of each party.
+If such failure to pay has not been cured within 30 days of the date written notice has been received by Customer, then upon written notice Octiv may terminate this Agreement and any or all outstanding Proposals.
 In the event of such termination, Octiv will follow the Effect of Termination procedures in Section 11.